paulflang/SbmlInterface.jl/docs/src/about.md

 ## Development team

-This package was developed by the [Paul F. Lang](https://www.linkedin.com/in/paul-lang-7b54a81a3/) at the University of Oxford, UK.
+This package was developed by the [Paul F. Lang](https://www.linkedin.com/in/paul-lang-7b54a81a3/) at the University of Oxford, UK and [Anand Jain](https://github.com/anandijain) at the University of Chicago, USA.

 ## Acknowledgements